-I’ll wager to say that nearly half the time I log in, there is at least one account that won’t sync, requiring me to re-enter the login information for that account.
-If I go several weeks or more without logging in to Mint, there are often multiple accounts that won’t sync properly.
+Nearly half the time I log in, there is at least one account that won’t sync, so I have to enter my login information for that account again.
+If I go several weeks without logging in to Mint, there may be multiple accounts that aren’t synced.

-Moreover, any time you change a password for an outside account, that account will not sync until you update the login information on Mint.
-It’s also possible that some accounts won’t sync at all, especially if those accounts require two-factor authentication.
+When you change a password for an outside account, you must update the login information on Mint.
+It’s also possible that some accounts won’t sync at all, especially ones that require two-factor authentication.

-Mint’s syncing has improved over time, however.
-It recently began using the OAuth open standard for some bank accounts, including those for Bank of America, Chase and Capital One.
-This system allows Mint to receive a token from the bank that allows access even if you change an account password.
+Mint recently began using the OAuth open standard for some bank accounts, including Bank of America, Chase and Capital One.
+This allows Mint to receive a token from your bank that allows access even if you change a password.

 What else does Mint offer?
 Here are some other helpful features:

 - Free credit score from Transunion.
-This includes some detail on the items impacting your credit, such as derogatory marks on your credit report, credit inquiries, and length of credit history.
-This can help if you’re trying to clean up bad credit, or just want to keep a healthy credit score
+This includes some detail on the items impacting your credit and can help if you’re trying to clean up bad credit or just want to keep a healthy credit score

 - Trend monitoring.
-Mint automatically breaks your spending down into categories and displays it on a pie chart.
-You can see this breakdown for any time frame over the last year, the entire previous year, or the entire time you’ve used Mint.
-You can filter these trends by account and create comparison charts.
+Mint breaks your spending down into categories and displays it on a pie chart.
+You can see this breakdown for any time frame.
+You can filter trends by account and create comparison charts.

 - The ability to create “hidden” accounts.
-This is useful when you may have accounts that you want to view and track, but don’t want it included in your overall financial picture.
-This feature might be used for expenses that you expect to be reimbursed for, for example.
+This is useful when you may have accounts that you want to track, but don’t want them included in your overall financial picture.

 - Alerts and emails.
 Mint can give a summary of your transactions via email.
-You can be alerted via email or text when a bill is due, when your bank account balance drops below a certain level, if you exceed a budget, and if your credit score changes.
+You can receive alerts when a bill is due, if your bank account balance drops below a certain level, if you exceed a budget and more.

 How Mint Makes Money